 Most personal injury claims and lawsuits in Cuyahoga County reach a negotiated settlement.
 And while preparing for court makes your case stronger and shows insurance companies you are serious, you should ensure any proposed settlement covers all your losses.
 This means compensation for what you need now and will need in the future.

 Remember that insurers are known to use aggressive tactics, so you accept less money.
 These methods include low-ball offers, diminishing your suffering, and suggesting you are at fault.
-Your attorney should know how to counter these tactics and be prepared to fight for your long-term interests.
+Your personal injury attorney should know how to counter these tactics and be prepared to fight for your long-term interests.

 Hold The Right Party Accountable

-After your free initial consultation, your attorney should start investigating your accident, gathering evidence of your injury, and assessing your personal injury case’s viability.
+After your free initial consultation, your Cleveland injury attorney should start investigating your accident, gathering evidence of your injury, and assessing your personal injury case’s viability.
 Your personal injury attorney may draft a demand letter to the insurance company or advise filing a lawsuit based on the facts.

 Sometimes, large insurance companies don’t want to negotiate or offer far less than what’s right.
 Remember, they are profit-driven businesses and not focused on your well-being.
 Your best option to secure total and fair compensation may be a lawsuit.